Last Updated: October 22, 2021

 “CCPA” means the California Consumer Privacy Act, Cal.
 Civ.
 Code § 1798.100 et seq., and its implementing regulations.

 “Controller” means the entity or individual, if applicable, which determines the purposes and means of the Processing of Personal Data.

 “Data Protection Laws and Regulations” means all laws and regulations, including laws and regulations of the EU, the EEA and their member states, Switzerland, the United Kingdom and the United States and its states, applicable to the Processing of Personal Data under the Agreement.

 “Data Subject” means the identified or identifiable person to whom Personal Data relates including Users.

 “GDPR” means the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/E C (General Data Protection Regulation), including as implemented or adopted under the laws of the United Kingdom.

-“Personal Data” means any information relating to (i) an identified or identifiable natural person and, (ii) an identified or identifiable legal entity where such information is protected similarly as personal data or personally identifiable information under applicable Data Protection Laws and Regulations and where each (i) or (ii) is Customer Data.
+“Personal Data” means any information relating to (i) an identified or identifiable natural person and, (ii) an identified or identifiable legal entity where such information is protected similarly as personal data or personally identifiable information under applicable Data Protection Laws and Regulations and where each (i) or (ii) is User Data.

 “Processing” means any operation or set of operations which is performed upon Personal Data, whether or not by automatic means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.